-- As is the case with two nodes, connect a shared disk. - Install a dedicated HUB for interconnect. - It is not necessary to establish connectivity between servers using the connect COM (RS-232C).
+- As is the case with two nodes, connect a shared disk. - Install a dedicated HUB for interconnect.

 Fig. 2.9: Example of a configuration with four nodes

 Interconnect LAN cables are connected to the interconnect hub, which is not connected to any other server or client.